jgarr16/jrgarrigues.github.io/_posts/2018-12-29-bash-readline.md

   "\e[B":history-search-forward
 ```

+It might not work out of the box - meaning that you might have to logout and back in before the inputrc file will take effect.

-More can be found on the Bash Reference Manual, in particular on the [bash readline](http://www.gnu.org/software/bash/manual/bashref.html#Readline-Interaction)
+More can be found on the Bash Reference Manual, in particular on the [bash readline](http://www.gnu.org/software/bash/manual/bashref.html#Readline-Interaction).